reillytilbury/coppafish/docs/index.md

 python -m pip install -r requirements.txt python -m pip install -e .
 ```

 this can be useful for people with limited disk space for large packages like jax and pytorch who do not mind
 sacrificing computation speed.

 If you do not wish to keep a local copy of coppafish (i.e. not interested in `git pull`ing higher coppafish versions
 later) then remove the `-e` option.
 The source code can then be deleted after installing.

+If pytorch GPU is installed, but no cuda device is found available, then coppafish will automatically revert back to
+CPU.